-St. Luke School has continued to grow, and now has a student body of over 550 and a staff of 63.
-The school is organized into 36 classrooms that hold classes in five buildings, including the main school building (referred to as the 318 building), the middle school, St. Luke Church, Ministry Center, and Early Learning Center.
+St. Luke School has continued to grow, and now has a student body of over 550 and a staff of 80.
+The school is organized into 48 classrooms that hold classes in five buildings, including the main school building (referred to as the 318 building), the middle school, St. Luke Church, Ministry Center, and Early Learning Center.
 The main school building is the remodeled Columbus High School building originally built in 1898, and the anchor of St. Luke School’s vibrant downtown campus.
-We are only blocks away from a Title I public school, Columbus State University’s downtown campus, the RiverCenter for the Performing Arts, the CSU Space Science Center, the Muscogee County Government Center, the Columbus Riverwalk, the Springer Opera House, and many downtown businesses, law offices and financial institutions.
-There are two automated Media Centers on our campus, with over 7950 print volumes and eBooks.
-All classrooms are equipped with an interactive SMART board system, two student computer stations, and one teacher station.
-There are also two 18-station computer labs available on campus, a mobile lab of 18 netbooks, and iPad and iPad Mini devices available for student and teacher use.
+We are only blocks away from Columbus State University’s downtown riverfront campus, the RiverCenter for the Performing Arts, the CSU Coca Cola Space Science Center, the Muscogee County Government Center, the Columbus Riverwalk, the Springer Opera House, and many downtown businesses, law offices and financial institutions.
+There are two Media Centers on our campus, with over 11,000 print volumes.
+All classrooms are equipped with an interactive whiteboard system (Aquos Boards) and one teacher station.
+Additional technology used on campus comes in the form of Chromebooks (one-to-one in the Middle School and a mobile lab in third, fourth, and fifth grade), a dedicated 20-station computer lab for whole class and individual use, and iPad and iPad Mini devices available for student and teacher use.

-The St. Luke School student body is comprised of over 550 students, with the following demographics: 57% female, 43% male; 88% Caucasian, 6% African-American, 3% Multi-racial, 2% Asian and 1% Hispanic; 45% Methodist (with 58% of that number coming from the membership of St. Luke United Methodist Church), 16% Baptist, 11% non-denominational, 10% other Protestant (but not affiliated with a particular Church), 6% Catholic, 6% Presbyterian, 3% Assembly of God, 2% Episcopal, and 1% other.
+The St. Luke School student body is comprised of over 550 students, with the following demographics: 50% female, 50% male; 80% Caucasian, 7% African-American, 3% Multi-racial, 4% Asian and 2% Hispanic; 39% Methodist, 15% Baptist, 23% non-denominational, 7% Catholic, other 11% other religions.
 St. Luke School is proud of the diversity of its student body, and is open to all academically qualified students without regard to race, religion, creed, sex, or national origin.